-Cost: FREE, although donations are appreciated as you exit the Dufferin Islands viewing of the lights.
+You may walk the pathways along the Niagara Parkway, Fallsview District, and Clifton Hill or drive your vehicle and take in all the lights.
+Donations are appreciated as you exit the Dufferin Islands viewing of the lights.
 Suggested donation: $5 – $10 per car and $1 per person on bus tours.
 All proceeds are used to enhance the Festival’s lights and displays.

-Visit www.wfol.com for more information
+Visit wfol.com for more information.

 Ghost Blasters Dark Ride

-Cost: $4.99 (+HST)
+Cost: $4.99 (+HST)/Person

 Visit Ghost Blasters Dark Ride on Clifton Hill for an all-aged family-fun interactive laser gun ride!
 Take a ride through “Bleakstone Manor” where you’ll be confronted by an army of ghosts, skeletons, ghouls and goblins riding from room to room in black-light darkness.
 Shoot the targets and beat your opponent — show off your skills!